loopbackio/loopback.io/pages/en/lb3/Model-definition-JSON-file.md

 ## Exclude properties from base model

 By default, a model inherits all properties from the base.
-To exclude some base properties from being visible, you need to set excludeBaseProperties = []
+To exclude some base properties from being visible, you need to set `excludeBaseProperties = ['property-be-excluded-from-base-model']`.
+`excludeBaseProperties` is recommended approach over previous approach of setting the base property to 'null' or 'false'.

 For example,
 {% include code-caption.html content="common/models/customer.json" %}